akasya-db/f1-race-analytics/README.md

 When completed, the system will allow users to:

-* Browse and filter Formula 1 races, circuits, drivers, and constructors.
+* Browse and filter Formula 1 races, drivers, and constructors.
 * Upload their own simulation race data and compare it to official statistics.
-* Analyze lap times, podiums, wins, and season performance metrics through charts and rankings.
+* Analyze podiums, wins, and season performance metrics through rankings.
 * Observe relationships between variables such as qualifying vs. grid position or constructor vs. driver standings.
 * Interact with the data through a clean Flask‑based web interface backed by a PostgreSQL database.